-- Best castles in Ireland to stay
+Best castles to visit in Ireland

-Blarney castle, Co.
+Blarney Castle, Co.
 Cork

 The first is that it is probably the best known of all Irish castles and it appears on most visitors ‘Ireland must see list’.

 The castle dates back to about 600 years ago while it is less ancient that many others in the Republic, it gained worldwide fame thanks to the eponymous blarney stone, said to bestow the gift of eloquence to anyone daring enough to kiss it!

 The stone sits below the battlements and to reach it requires some skill: the motivated visitors have to lie on their back and bend backwards (literally) over the parapet to get their lips anywhere near the stone.

-Originally it was only possible to do so with a reliable friend holding you by the ankles, but nowadays health and safety procedures imposed the fitting of a railing, making the hole operation more secure.
+Originally it was only possible to do so with a reliable friend holding you by the ankles, but nowadays health and safety procedures imposed the fitting of a railing, making the whole operation more secure.

-The castle is stunning, it makes for fantastic hot opportunities and has some gorgeous gardens that make a stop worth it no matter what: my favourite is the ‘poison garden’, closely followed by the Wishes Steps.
+The castle is stunning, it makes for fantastic photo opportunities and has some gorgeous gardens that make a stop worth it no matter what: my favourite is the ‘poison garden’, closely followed by the Wishes Steps.

 You can find all practical information about tickets and opening times here

-Trim castle raised to fame thanks to Mel Gibson and his famous Braveheart (yes, it is not a scottish castle the one you see in the movie!).
+Trim castle raised to fame thanks to Mel Gibson and his famous Braveheart (yes, it is not a Scottish castle the one you see in the movie!).

 It is easy to understand the choice of Trim as the location for such an epic drama: the castle very much embodies the image of the medieval castle as we know it from Celtic tales and legends and it sits with regal might amidst green, windswept lawns.

 If you take the guided tour (you should) you will be able to climb all the way to the top of the castle to enjoy the view and learn a few fun facts about it.

 One of them is of course linked to the Hollywood rendition of Breavehart and will make you chuckle: Trim was used in the movie to portray 4 different castles, including the tower of London!

-Kilkenny castle, Co Kilkenny
+Kilkenny Castle, Co Kilkenny

 Kilkenny castle was originally built like Strongbow and remained inhabited from medieval times to the XX century, when it was sold to the city of Kilkenny for 50 pounds sterling!

 Inside, make sure you stop at the tearoom and let the kids run wild in the nice and well equipped playground in the castle grounds.

-Birr castle, Co Offaly
+Birr Castle, Co Offaly

-Birr castle is in the small town of Birr, in County Offaly.
+Birr Castle is in the small town of Birr, in County Offaly.
 It sits in the centre of the town surrounded by huge, grey walls protecting its beautiful rooms and stunning grounds.

-The castle is surrounded by wide lawns and vast woodlands and is now quipped with a cafe and a lovely playground for kids.
+The castle is surrounded by wide lawns and vast woodlands and is now equipped with a cafe and a lovely playground for kids.